 Fred describes Eglantine's lyrics as being replete with fantasy and a kind of dark humor.
 "It's Eglantine's view of the world.
 It's an attempt at Zouk or tropical music with these lyrics that are a little bit spooky."
 Influenced by singers like Ari Up (The Slits), Pygmies, Laurie Anderson, Serge Gainsbourg, Allison Staton (Young Marble Giants) and Donna Summer, Eglantine likes "to imagine my own little movies where I can be different characters.
 I can make doubles of myself, I can transform myself - a real schizophrenic, sometimes within the same track."

-Following some time out after the birth of Eglantine’s first child, Get Back Guinozzi! undertook their first proper bout of live touring in Autumn 2010.
-The band’s debut single (‘Low Files Tropical’) was released in September that year and followed a month later by the well-received album, ‘Carpet Madness’ and a second single (the album's title track).
+Following some time out after the recent birth of Eglantine's first child, Get Back Guinozzi! undertook their first proper bout of live touring in Autumn 2009.
+The band's debut single ('Low Files Tropical') was released on September 14th and followed a month later by the well-received album, 'Carpet Madness'.